orhancavus/simple_rest/README.md

 Date   : 13.04.2023
 ```

-This is a simple Flask app that provides a "HHello from Python Flask" message at the root URL and a JSON data response at the endpoint `/api/data`.
+This is a simple Flask app that provides a "Hello from Python Flask" message at the root URL and a JSON data response at the endpoint `/api/data`.

 ## Installation